v-exec/Elyium/README.md

 _Elyium_ is an experimental mobile alternate reality game, and a platform for narrative experiences and storytelling.

 To play, download the APK in this repository at `/public/Elyium.apk` and install it on your Android device.
-There also exists a PC version of _Elyium_, which is mostly for debugging and general convenience.
-If you're interested, though, it's found under `/pc`.
+There also exists a desktop version of _Elyium_, which is mostly for debugging and general convenience.
+If you're interested, though, it's found under `/desktop`.

 [More information on this project can be found here.](http://v-os.ca/elyium)